nonblocking/mashroom-demo-dynamic-cockpit/README.md

  * startup-job: A startup plugin that configures the cockpit page if it doesn't exist yet
  * theme-extension: A page enhancement plugin with some extra style for the cockpit page

-All other modules are demo Apps to display some data.
+All other modules are demo Apps to display data.

 ## Start the demo